redlac/Rust-blog/content/blog/traits-and-generics.md

 ## Traits

-Traits are a way to define a contract of behaviour for a struct without needed to provide an implementation.
+Traits are a way to define a contract of behaviour for a struct without needing to provide an implementation.
 Following our zoo animal example, we can create a trait called Sound that defines the sound an animal will make when the method is called.

 ```rust
 trait Sound{                    //Sound trait defined